fraunhofer-isi/micat/doc/source/user_interface/geography.md

 Within the MICAT project, a key element is the possibility to assess energy efficiency measures, policies, and scenarios on three governance levels: European Union, national, and local/regional level.
-This also means that the data that is used needs to account for these different levels, as well as showing differences betweenMember States when significant.
+This also means that the data that is used needs to account for these different levels, as well as showing differences between Member States when significant.
 This is done by providing default data for all relevant geographic areas.

 *The IDs, inter alia id_region, are described in greater detail [here](../indices/indices_description.md).*